mocquin/quickstarts/ipywidgets.md

 Remove link with `unlink()` method.

 ## Observe
+The observe method of a widget allows callbacks when one of its attributes is changed.
+The observed attribute may be anything : `value`, but also `min` or `max` of a slider for eg.
 The callback registered must have the signature `handler(change)` where change is a dictionary holding the information about the change.
 The change has :

  - owner : the HasTraits instance